 - Airport.
 The code for Cairo International Airport is CAI.

 - Airport to hotel.
-Taxis are available to get you from the airport to the hotel, as is Uber.
-For something a little more comfortable, you can book a private limousine service.
+You can use taxis or Uber to get from the airport to the hotel.
+Book a private limousine service for more convenience.
 They will greet you with a sign in the airport, help with your luggage, and help you get oriented as they escort you to your hotel.

 - Currency.
 We use xe.com to calculate currency exchange values.